fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 The output of **[ft_freqstatistics](/reference/ft_freqstatistics)** has separate fields for positive and negative clusters.
-For the positive clusters, the output is given in the following pair of fields: stat.posclusters and stat.posclusterslabelmat.
+For the positive clusters, the output is given in the following pair of fields: stat1.posclusters and stat1.posclusterslabelmat.
 The field **stat.posclusters** is an array that provides the following information for every cluste